djeada/Linux-Notes/notes/logical_volume_management.md

 ## LVM Components

-LVM is made up of several components: physical volumes, volume groups, and logical volumes.
+LVM is made up of several components:

+* physical volumes,
+* volume groups,
+* logical volumes.

 Physical volumes are actual disk storage devices, such as HDDs or SSDs.
 Volume groups are collections of physical volumes that can be treated as a single entity.
 Logical volumes are the storage areas within volume groups that can be formatted with a file system and mounted.

 ## Creating LVM Volumes